-Salt marshes provide valuable ecosystem services, which are influenced by their interaction with 11 12 current and waves.
-On the one hand, current and waves exert hydrodynamic force on salt marsh plants, 13 which shapes the distribution of species within the marsh.
-On the other hand, the resistance produced by 14 the plants can shape the flow structure, turbulence intensity, and the wave dissipation over the canopy.
-15 Because marsh plants are flexible structures, their reconfiguration modifies the drag felt by the plants and 16 the flow.
-While several previous studies have considered the flexibility of the stem, few studies have 17 considered the leaf component, which has been shown to contribute the majority of plant resistance.
-This 18 paper reports a unique dataset that includes laboratory measurements of both the force on an individual plant and the flow structure and wave energy dissipation over a meadow of plants.
-In the individual plant 19 experiment, the motion of the plant and plant drag, free surface displacement and velocity profile were 20 measured.
-The individual plant experiments considered both a live marsh plant (Spartina alterniflora) and 21 22 a mimic consisting of ten leaves attached to a central stem.
-For the meadow experiment, velocity profiles were measured both upstream and within the meadow, and free surface displacement was measured along 23 the model marsh plant meadow with high spatial and temporal resolution.
-These experiments used five 24 25 water depths (covering both submerged and emergent conditions), three wave periods (from long wave to 26 short waves), seven wave heights (from linear to nonlinear waves), six current conditions (including pure current, pure wave, and combined current and waves).
-In summary, there are 102 individual plant tests and 27 58 meadow tests.
-The drag, free surface displacement, and velocity are reported in SMCW.mat file 28 29 including the raw data, the phase averages, and the statistical values.
+Abstract.
+Salt marshes provide valuable ecosystem services, which are influenced by their interaction with currents and waves.
+On the one hand, currents and waves exert hydrodynamic forces on salt marsh plants, which shapes the distribution of species within the marsh.
+On the other hand, the resistance produced by the plants can shape the flow structure, turbulence intensity, and wave dissipation over the canopy.
+Because marsh plants are flexible structures, their reconfiguration modifies the drag felt by the plants and the flow.
+While several previous studies have considered the flexibility of the stem, few studies have considered the leaf component, which has been shown to contribute the majority of plant resistance.
+This paper reports a unique dataset that includes laboratory measurements of both the force on an individual plant and the flow structure and wave energy dissipation over a meadow of plants.
+In the individual plant experiment, the motion of the plant and plant drag, free-surface displacement, and velocity profile were measured.
+The individual plant experiments considered both a live marsh plant (Spartina alterniflora) and a mimic consisting of 10 leaves attached to a central stem.
+For the meadow experiment, velocity profiles were measured both upstream and within the meadow, and free-surface displacement was measured along the model marsh plant meadow with high spatial and temporal resolution.
+These experiments used five water depths (covering both submerged and emergent conditions), three wave periods (from long wave to short waves), seven wave heights (from linear to nonlinear waves), and six current conditions (including pure current, pure wave, and combined current and wave).
+In summary, there are 102 individual plant tests and 58 meadow tests.
+The drag, free-surface displacement, and velocity are reported in the SMCW.mat and SMCW.nc files including the raw data, the phase averages, and the statistical values.
 A link to the plant motion videos is also provided.
-This dataset provides high quality measurements that can be used to develop and validate 30 31 models of plant motion, hydrodynamic drag on individual plants, vegetation-generated turbulence, the evolution of flow structure through a meadow, and the transformation and dissipation of waves over natural 32 33 salt marshes.
-The dataset is available from figshare with detailed instructions for reuse (https://doi.org/10.6084/m9.figshare.24117144; Zhang and Nepf, 2023a).
-34
+This dataset provides high-quality measurements that can be used to develop and validate models of plant motion, hydrodynamic drag on individual plants, vegetationgenerated turbulence, the evolution of flow structure through a meadow, and the transformation and dissipation of waves over natural salt marshes.
+The dataset is available from Figshare with detailed instructions for reuse (https://doi.org/10.6084/m9.figshare.24117144; Zhang and Nepf, 2023a).